 The Before – Unfinished Vintage Desk

-A true rags to riches vintage desk makeover.
+A true rags to riches desk table makeover.

 EEEEK look at that top!!

-As you can see this little guy needed some major prep work, so the top, as well as the entire body, front to back and drawers, were all sanded down with my favorite electric sander.
+As you can see this little guy needed some major prep work.
+Proper prep is a very important step to painting a desk.
+The top, as well as the entire body, front to back and drawers, were all sanded down with my favorite electric sander.
 Lucky for me it was a gorgeous sunny day and my daughter was taking an extra long nap.
 Long naps = productive me.

 Paint and Stain Combo

 Next, the top was given a fresh stain with a mix of a few different stains to give it a new rich color.
 The drawers and body of the desk were then painted in a solid matte black and slightly distressed before being sealed for protection.
-You can get this same true black yourself with Derby.
+Make sure to use a quality paint when painting furniture.
+You can find great paint online HERE.

 The Result – Painted Vintage Desk

-Under pressure and with little notice this desk was given a new look and was ready to head back to Long Island.
+Under pressure and with little notice this desk is ready to head back to Long Island with its fresh new look.

 The black with the stained top is such a timeless look and one of my personal favorites.

 We decided to keep the original hardware and I simply cleaned them with an old toothbrush and a little soap, water, and white vinegar.
-Once the grime was cleaned away there is a subtle brown tone on the handles that actually work beautifully with the brown in the stained top.
+Cleaning the grime away left a subtle brown tone on the handles that actually work beautifully with the brown in the stained top.
 That was an unexpected pleasant surprise!

 All ready to head back to home.